The Upper Edge of the Neptune Desert Is Stable Against Photoevaporation: Conclusions

-Our survey also revealed that 1D mass loss models overpredict the metastable helium signatures from WASP-52b and WASP-80b, in agreement with previous work by \citet{Fossati21}.
+Our survey also revealed that 1D mass loss models overpredict the metastable helium signatures from WASP-52b and WASP-80b, in agreement with previous work by \citet{Fossati22}.
 Although it cannot explain WASP-80b, our estimates suggest that a strong stellar wind might confine the outflow of WASP-52b, similar to what has been proposed for WASP-107b \citep{Spake21, Wang21b} and TOI-560.01 \citep{Zhang22}.
 If the helium line for WASP-52b can be detected with more sensitive observations at higher resolving power, we would expect to see a characteristic blueshifted line profile and/or an extended tail of post-egress absorption in this scenario.
 If the outflow is instead confined by magnetic fields, the line profile would not be strongly Doppler shifted.
 We could also test the magnetic confinement explanation for both planets by searching for evidence of star-planet interactions. \citet{Cauley19} recently demonstrated that close-in planets with strong magnetic fields can affect the stellar chromospheric emission.
 These magnetic star-planet interactions (SPI) are detected in the Ca II K line, where variations in stellar emission occur on the planetary orbital timescale.
-Lastly, observations of the H$\alpha$ absorption signal from both planets could also provide constraints on the outflow composition \citep{Czesla21}.
-H$\alpha$ absorption has already been detected for WASP-52b \citep{Chen20}; similar constraints should also be obtained for WASP-80b.
+It is also possible that the stellar XUV templates we have used for these stars are inadequate as the coronal iron abundances may differ between WASP-80/WASP-52 and the template star $\epsilon$ Eridani \citep{Poppenhaeger22}; this motivates future X-ray monitoring of these sources.
+Lastly, observations of the H$\alpha$ absorption signal from both planets could also provide constraints on the outflow composition \citep{Czesla22}.
+H$\alpha$ absorption has already been detected and used to constrain composition for WASP-52b \citep{Chen20, Yan22}; similar constraints should also be obtained for WASP-80b.